yevbes/Flowable-Last-Update-Time/README.md

 # Acme Last update time Flowable Core
 ## Abstract
-In the Flowable there is a way to consult information about updating processes and tasks.
+In the Flowable there is a way to get information about updating processes and tasks.
 But this information is updated in certain cases and is not propagated at the process level.
 For that reason a listener has been created to capture the desired events and also record the time at which the event has been captured.

 All relevant information is stored in the database table `flw_hi_last_update_time'.